crdrost/fig/README.md

   is automatically applied to any text that you write.
 If you write your own colors within a text, the script will automatically reformat your text so that your own colors take priority.

+# Misc Features #
+* Comments in Context: when you are looking at a user's comment history, it is the case that you cannot see who they were replying to, or who replied to them, because the link only brings you to the top of the comment thread.
+This add-on provides a little link underneath the [Reply] link, called [Context], which lets you see the comment in its proper context.
+* Real ratings: People often express interest at seeing their "actual" rating, including decimal points, which Pseudo rounds into the public 7-point rating.
+  This add-on lets you see this on their profile page, just beneath their IP address.

 # How to Install #